bsullgrim/shipwall/README.md

   the vessel's course and speed (`cog`/`sog`), making it the best seed for `seed_mmsi_db.py`.
 On restart the service warm-starts the display from this file *and* primes passage detection's memory, so the board isn't empty and a crossing that straddles a restart still logs.
+All eligible vessels are logged even though the panel display is capped to the most-recent ~20, so history is complete regardless of what's on screen.
 - **`PASSAGE_LOG`** — vessels detected transiting Danger Island.
 There's no AIS coverage at the island itself, so a passage is inferred when a ship's position crosses the home point between two sightings (above→below = downbound, and